 They care most about overall company growth, fostering innovation inside their organization, and gaining market share.
 The executive team, especially the CEO, typically provides the vision and direction for the overall company, which means they also provide the highest level of leadership for products inside product-driven companies/manufacturers.

-This team provides important input on product direction from a technical perspective; they make sure data is captured and represented correctly, and lend a critical voice around feasibility of putting a certain product into market.
+The engineering team provides important input on product direction from a technical perspective; they make sure data is captured and represented correctly, and lend a critical voice around feasibility of putting a certain product into market.
+L

 Considering this team is responsible for ensuring product visibility in a likely noisy marketplace, they need to really understand the new product capabilities to craft the right story.
 Marking an impact in the market and driving sales or leads necessitates working closely inside the product management process.